- Why free play is important to your kids

 - Class size and teacher/child ratio: At preschool level, small classes with no more than 8 children to one teacher are recommended.
 Check how children are supervised inside and outside.

 - Holiday care: Does the preschool offer holiday care?
 If you work full time, where will your child be looked after during the holidays?

 - Discipline procedures: Find out how the school manages conflict and other social and emotional issues.
 When visiting the school, listen for teachers using positive discipline, for example, “Remember to walk inside” rather than, “No running!”

-- Safety: Do the teachers have first aid training?
+- Safety: Do the teachers have first aid or CPR training?
 What emergency plans does the school have in place?
 How is your child protected and kept safe while at school?